Computer Engineer Salary and Career Outlook

 Computer Engineers' Job Outlook and Career Prospects

 The demand for computer engineers continues to grow, albeit more slowly than other computer-related occupations.
-The BLS projects 2% growth for this career from 2019-2029, slower than the 4% growth projected for all occupations.
-Still, companies need computer engineers to create and improve computer hardware, a trend that shows no sign of ceasing.
+The BLS projects 5% growth for this career from 2021-2031, as fast as the average growth BLS projects for all occupations.
+Companies need computer engineers to create and improve computer hardware, a trend that shows no sign of ceasing.

 Location also has a significant impact on available jobs.
 For example, densely populated regions like the San Francisco Bay Area or the Washington, D.C. metro area offer high computer engineer employment rates.
 In contrast, states with more rural regions, like Alaska and Louisiana, provide fewer opportunities for these professionals.